vinejs/vinejs.dev/content/docs/extend/custom_rules.md

+---
+summary: Learn how to extend VineJS by creating custom rules and extending schema classes
+---

 # Creating custom rules

 VineJS allows you to create custom rules and use them either as standalone functions or add them as methods to existing schema classes.